Ankit303s/My-Portfolio/README.md

 # Portfolio Website

-This is my personal portfolio website showcasing my projects, skills, and experience.
+This is my personal portfolio website showcasing my projects, skills, and education.
 The site is built using HTML, CSS, and JavaScript to create a clean and responsive design.

 ## Features
 - **Responsive Design:** Optimized for different screen sizes.